Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 For the full list of excipients, see section 6.1.

-Diagnostic use: As a diagnostic aid for the investigation of adrenocortical insufficiency.
+Diagnostic test for the investigation of adrenocortical insufficiency.

 All the plasma samples should be stored in a refrigerator until plasma cortisol level estimation.

 Where the 30-minute test has yielded inconclusive results, or where it is desired to determine the functional reserve of the adrenal cortex, a 5-hour test can be performed with Synacthen Depot (see separate Summary of Product Characteristics).
 Furthermore, a 3-day test with Synacthen Depot may be used to differentiate between primary and secondary adrenocortical insufficiency.

 Children: An intravenous dose of 250micrograms/1.73m2 body surface area has been suggested.
 Thus for children aged 5 to 7 years, approximately half the adult dose will be adequate.
 For more accurate dosing of other ages, standard body surface area tables should be consulted.

 Elderly: There is no evidence to suggest that dosage should be different in the elderly.

 Known hypersensitivity to tetracosactide and/or ACTH or to any of the excipients listed in section 6.1 List of excipients.

 Synacthen is contra-indicated in patients with allergic disorders (e.g. asthma) (see Section 4.4 Special warnings and precautions for use), acute psychosis, infectious diseases, peptic ulcer, refractory heart failure, Cushing's syndrome, treatment of primary adrenocortical insufficiency and adrenocongenital syndrome.